kenschenke/Pascal65/docs/docs/funcref/poke.md

 # Poke

-Stores a byte value in a memory location.
+Stores a value in a memory location.

 ## Declaration

-    PROCEDURE Poke(address : word; value : byte);
+    Procedure Poke(address : Cardinal; value : Byte);
+    Procedure PokeW(address : Cardinal; value : Word);
+    Procedure PokeL(address : Cardinal; value : Cardinal);

 ## Description

 *Poke* stores a byte value in a supplied memory location.
+The memory location can be specified as a 16-bit or 24-bit address.

+*PokeW* stores a word value in a supplied memory location.

+*PokeL* stores a cardinal value in a supplied memory location.

 ## Example ##